Oxford: Economy

-Oxford's economy includes manufacturing, publishing and science-based industries as well as education, sports, entertainment, breweries, research and tourism.
+Oxford's economy includes manufacturing, publishing and science-based industries, as well as education, sport, entertainment, breweries, research and tourism.

 Car production

 Oxford has been an important centre of motor manufacturing since Morris Motors was established in the city in 1910.
 The principal production site for Mini cars, owned by BMW since 2000, is in the Oxford suburb of Cowley.
-The plant, which survived the turbulent years of British Leyland in the 1970s and was threatened with closure in the early 1990s, also produced cars under the Austin and Rover brands following the demise of the Morris brand in 1984, although the last Morris-badged car was produced there in 1982.
+The plant, which survived the turbulent years of British Leyland in the 1970s and was threatened with closure in the early 1990s, also produced cars under the Austin and Rover brands; this followed the demise of the Morris brand in 1984, although the last Morris-badged car was produced there in 1982.

 Publishing

 Oxford University Press, a department of the University of Oxford, is based in the city, although it no longer operates its own paper mill and printing house.
 The city is also home to the UK operations of Wiley-Blackwell, Elsevier and several smaller publishing houses.